Ziang-Lu/Database-Learning-Notes/3-MySQL/MySQL.md

 show tables;  -- Show all the tables in "test" database

+show views;  -- Show all the views in "test" database

 source some_codes.sql;  -- Import (Execute) the SQL codes in "some_codes.sql"

 describe some_table;  -- Show the structure (columns) of "some_table" table